 What is the Difference Between DBT and CBT?

 DBT and CBT are similar psychotherapies, but differ in how they approach emotions.

 Dialectical Behavior Therapy (DBT) is an expansion of CBT.
 It uses the principles of mindfulness “acceptance” and cognitive-behavioral “change” in tandem.
 Focusing on validating heightened emotions supports lower resistance to changing behaviors.

-Cognitive Behavioral Therapy (CBT) is the foundation therapy in DBT.
+Cognitive Behavioral Therapy (CBT) is the foundation of therapy in DBT.
 The goal is to uproot unhealthy beliefs and thoughts for behavior change.
 But clients may resist if they feel their emotions are being undermined.
 This is why DBT was developed.

 Cognitive behavioral therapy is the basis for many popular psychotherapies.
 CBT may meet the needs of many individuals.
 Modified CBT methods like DBT confront specialized challenges.